 Net cash used in investing activities was \$62.2 million in fiscal 2016, \$90.0 million in fiscal 2015 and \$90.2 million in fiscal 2014.
 In fiscal 2016, cash used in investing activities was primarily related to \$49.1 million of net purchases of short-term investments of U.S. Treasury Bills, \$6.3 million of capital expenditures as we continue to invest in and enhance our global infrastructure and a \$4.7 million investment in Laitek, Inc (Laitek).
 Laitek develops solutions for acquiring, processing and presenting scientific and medical image information.
 We have an option to acquire the remaining ownership of Laitek at a fixed price for the next two years.
 In fiscal 2015, cash used in investing activities was due to the purchase of property and equipment in the amounts of \$59.3 million for purchases relating to our corporate campus headquarters and \$5.8 million of capital expenditures as we continue to invest in and enhance our global infrastructure.
 We also made net purchases of short-term investments of U.S. Treasury Bills of \$25.0 million.
-In fiscal 2014, cash used in investing activities was due to the purchase of property and equipment in the amounts of \$62.2 million for purchases relating to our corporate campus headquarters and \$4.9 million of capital expenditures.
-We also made net purchases of short-term investments of \$23.0 million.
+In fiscal 2014, cash used in investing activities was due to the purchases relating to our corporate campus headquarters and \$62.2 million for purchases relating to our corporate campus headquarters of U.S. Treasury Bills of \$25.0 million.
+In fiscal 2014, cash used in investing activities was due to the purchase of property and equipment in the amounts of \$62.2 million for purchases relating to our corporate campus headquarters and \$4.9 million for purchases relating to our corporate campus headquarters and \$4.9 million for purchases relating to our corporate campus headquarters of \$62.2 million for purchases relating to our corporate campus headquarters and \$4.9 million for purchases relating to our corporate campus headquarters and \$4.9 million for purchases relating to our corporate campus headquarters and \$4.9 million for purchases relating to our corporate campus headquarters and \$4.9 million for purchases relating to our corporate campus headquarters and \$4.9 million.

 Net cash used in financing activities was \$70.0 million in fiscal 2016, \$133.6 million in fiscal 2015 and \$4.1 million in fiscal 2014.
 The cash used in financing activities in fiscal 2016 was primarily due to \$91.5 million used to repurchase shares of our common stock under our repurchase program, partially offset by \$14.8 million of proceeds from the exercise of stock options and the employee stock purchase plan and \$6.7 million of excess tax benefits related to employee stock-based compensation.
-The cash used in financing activities in fiscal 2015 was due to \$155.1 million used to repurchase shares of our common stock under our repurchase program, partially offset by \$17.7 million of proceeds from the exercise of stock options and the employee stock purchase plan and \$5.1 million of excess tax benefits related to employee stock-based compensation.
+The cash used in financing activities in fiscal 2015 was due to \$155.1 million used to repurchase shares of our common stock under our repurchase program, partially offset by \$17.7 million of proceeds from the exercise of stock options and the employee stock options and the employee stock purchase plan and \$5.1 million of excess tax benefits related to employee stock-based compensation.
+The cash used in financing activities in fiscal 2015 was due to \$155.1 million used to repurchase plan and \$5.1 million of excess tax benefits related to employee stock-based compensation.
 The cash used in financing activities in fiscal 2014 was due to \$50.0 million used to repurchase shares of our common stock under our repurchase program, partially offset by \$28.3 million of excess tax benefits related to employee stock-based compensation and \$17.6 million of proceeds from the exercise of stock options.